Everything you need to know about families on Bawah

 Which suite is best for your family’s needs?

 Beach suites comprise of a king bed and bathroom with a balcony to sit and read or enjoy an afternoon drink.
 We can add 1 single bed to any suite ($525USD additional per night).
 This extra bed would fit right up against the king bed with no gap in between so that all beds are snug under the mosquito netting.
-If your family of 2 adults and 1-2 smaller kids are happy to sleep with this configuration then no further charges are made over the $525USD supplement whether you are sharing with 1 or 2 kids).
+If you are a family of 2 adults and 1-2 smaller kids and are happy to sleep with this configuration you will be charged $525USD per child.
 Click here to view.

 If you have older teens and need your space the other option is to book out two suites.
 Bear in mind that there is at least a 30 metre space with bush and trees between suites so they are not connected, making this configuration unsuitable for younger children (unless one adult and one child can sleep in each suite).